seL4/docs/FrequentlyAskedQuestions.md

 Small updates take a day to a few weeks and we often do them on the side.
 There's no specific schedule at the moment.

-## How do I tell which code in github is covered by the proof and which
+## How do I tell which code in GitHub is covered by the proof and which
 isn't?
  The verification sees the entire C code for one particular combination of configuration options.
 Currently this is the imx6